MiguelMSandin/SSNetworks/README.md

 miguelmendezsandin@gmail.com

 ## Before starting
-Please, bear in mind that the scope of this materials came from **an internal collaborative effort** and should only be considered as a **quick-and-dirty introduction** to SSN building.
+Please, bear in mind that the scope of these materials came from **an internal collaborative effort** and should only be considered as a **quick-and-dirty introduction** to SSN building.
 It is far from exhaustive in both theory, practical details and further references on SSN and it is written by a non-specialist in the topic.
 Therefore shouldn't be taken as a reference or complete framework for the study of SSN.

 ---